ballerina-guides/integration-samples/shopify-new-customers-to-outlook-mail/README.md

 ### Setting up a Microsoft OneDrive account
 1. Visit [Microsoft OneDrive](https://www.microsoft.com/en-ww/microsoft-365/onedrive/online-cloud-storage) and signup for a Microsoft OneDrive account
 2. Obtain tokens by following [this guide](https://docs.microsoft.com/en-us/graph/auth-v2-user#authentication-and-authorization-steps)
+3. You could provide the `flyerFilePath` from the root.
+If the file is in the root directory, the path should be given as `/CHILD_NAME.ext`

 ## Configuration
 Create a file called `Config.toml` at the root of the project.